-Typically, students interested in engineering gravitate towards larger universities that focus on the different disciplines within the field of engineering or have a dedicated engineering school.
-While many find this route appealing and feel that it will lead to a successful college experience, some students prefer to explore interests in a liberal arts curriculum before diving deep into engineering.
+Typically, students interested in engineering gravitate towards larger universities that focus on different disciplines within the field of engineering or have a dedicated engineering school.
+While many find this route appealing, some students prefer to explore their interests in a liberal arts curriculum first.

 Why a 3+2 Programme May Actually Be the Best-Fit for You?